LNikolaev/InvestAdvisor/README.md

 java InvestAdvisor data.txt

 I use knapsack algorithm.
-Then new file will been created with result (name = selectedProjects.txt).
+Then a new file will been created with result (name = selectedProjects.txt).